HDR-Development/HDR-Releases/README.md

 # HDR-Releases
-The official stable downloads page for HewDraw Remix, the largest and most ambitious overhaul for Super Smash Bros.
+The official stable release channel for HewDraw Remix, the largest and most ambitious overhaul for Super Smash Bros.
 Ultimate.

  ### What's the difference between this and the other download page?